Details and instructions for installing DIY feather finish concrete countertops, and the possible complications you could face.

 A Year Later… DIY Feather Finish Concrete Countertops Failed Us

-However (don’t you hate howevers), a year later we came to the conclusion that the feather finish countertops had completely failed us.
+However (don’t you hate, however), a year later we came to the conclusion that the feather finish countertops had completely failed us.

 We had imagined they were going to be a temporary fix (2 or more years), but they began to fall apart and look horrible much sooner than we had planned on.

-I want to share our experience and methods, in order to help others determine if feather finish concrete countertops are a right choice for them, and to aid in any research in the matter.
+I want to share our experience and methods, in order to help others determine if feather finish concrete countertops are the right choice for them and to aid in any research in the matter.

-I’ll list the products we used, steps we took and the detailed results we got.
+I’ll list the products we used, the steps we took, and the detailed results we got.
 I will not say our experience will be or has been the same as others.